coverclock/com-diag-hazer/ISSUES.md

 ### Update 2021-11-20

-Recently I revisited the Garmin GLO, a Bluetooth-connected GPS device that updates at 10MHz but with a serial data rate of only 4800 BPS.
-This device is a little challenging to manager: given its update rate that is an order of magnitude higher than the typical USB GPS device, but with a relatively low serial data rate, it means there is seldom if ever a time when there is not data available to be read from the RPi's Bluetooth /dev/rfcomm device.
+Recently I revisited the Garmin GLO, a Bluetooth-connected GPS device that updates at 10MHz (probably because of its frequent application in the civil aviation domain) but with a serial data rate of only 4800 BPS.
+This device is a little challenging to manage: given its update rate that is an order of magnitude higher than the typical USB GPS device, but with a relatively low serial data rate, it means there is seldom if ever a time when there is not data available to be read from the RPi's Bluetooth /dev/rfcomm device.
 Yet running this application on an RPi 4B over the span of several days, not once did gpstool have to resync with the input stream.
 Compare this with the u-blox Gen 8 and Gen 9 GNSS devices that update at 1MHz, with a serial data rate of 9600 or even 115200 BPS, for which resyncing is required every few minutes.
 I would really like to believe that the resync issues is in my software (because then I could fix it).
 But that fact that I don't see this happening with non-u-blox devices makes that opinion hard to keep.
-(Regardless, u-blox devices remain my favorite GNSS devices for other reasons; I can live with the resyncing.)
+(Regardless, u-blox devices remain my favorite GNSS devices for other reasons;
+I can live with the resyncing.)

 ## End Of File (EOF) on U-blox UBX-ZED-F9P when using Ubuntu VM